microsoft/CNTK/Examples/Evaluation/README.md

 * CNTKLibraryCSEvalCPUOnlyExamples uses the CNTK Library CPU-Only Nuget package to evaluate models on CPU-only devices in C#.
 * CNTKLibraryCSEvalGPUExamples uses the CNTK Library GPU Nuget package to evaluate models on GPU devices in C#.
 * CNTKLibraryCPPEvalCPUOnlyExamples uses the CNTK Library C++ API to evaluate models on CPU-only devices.
-It uses the CNTK Library CPU-Only Nuget package.*- CNTKLibraryCPPEvalGPUExamples uses the CNTK Library C++ API to evaluate models on GPU devices.
+It uses the CNTK Library CPU-Only Nuget package.
+* CNTKLibraryCPPEvalGPUExamples uses the CNTK Library C++ API to evaluate models on GPU devices.
 It uses the CNTK Library GPU Nuget package.

 After a successful build, the executable is saved under the $(SolutionDir)..\..$(Platform)$(ProjectName).$(Configuration)\ folder, e.g. ..\..\X64\CNTKLibraryCSEvalCPUOnlyExamples.Release\CNTKLibraryCSEvalCPUOnlyExamples.exe.
 On Linux, only C++ is supported.
 Please refer to Makefile for building samples.
 The target name CNTKLIBRARY_CPP_EVAL_EXAMPLES is used to build CNTKLibraryCPPEvalExamples.